 The aim of the competition is to encourage and promote the development of high-quality teaching case material relevant to the realities of dynamic and emerging economies and at the same time promote the development of case-writing capabilities in those countries.

-In the spirit of a fully inclusive competition, we encourage global submissions.
-The co-organisers will support global exposure of the submitted high-quality cases through a direct link with the Emerald Emerging Markets Case Studies collection (EMCS), a growing collection of case studies with teaching notes.
+In the spirit of a fully inclusive competition, global submissions are encouraged.
+The co-organisers will support global exposure of the submitted high-quality cases through a direct link with the Emerald Emerging Markets Case Studies collection (EMCS), a growing collection of over 690 case studies with teaching notes.
 All case submissions will be considered for international publication in EMCS.

 CEEMAN and Emerald are delighted to announce the winners of the 26th Annual Case Writing Competition.

 A total number of 63 cases from 15 countries (Colombia, Egypt, France, India, Mexico, Pakistan, Philippines, Russia, Saudi Arabia, South Africa, Spain, UAE, UK, Ukraine, and Uzbekistan) were submitted for the competition.

 The judging panel consisted of Vladimir Nanut, MIB School of Management, Italy; Al Rosenbloom, Dominican University, USA; and Leif Sjoblom, IMD, Switzerland.
 The panel selected short-listed cases, reviewed them, and evaluated them based on the competition criteria.

 Biotronik: Bypassing the commodity trap of medical devices in South African healthcare, Geoff Bick and Stephanie Barden, University of Cape Town, Graduate School of Business, South Africa